Romain-P/Ewt-Scripts/README.md

 * `Auto Instant Controls Break`: Breaks any instant control from any object of the world map
 * `Auto Friendly Dispel`: Dispels your party members when they got specific auras
 * `Auto Mass Dispel`: Automatically cast `Mass Dispel` on players with the defined aura list.
 This feature has to be reviewed to calculate a new position when the paladin isnt in direct `LoS` or `15 yards away` (15 yards of radius)

-See [Priest Configuration](https://github.com/Romain-P/Ewt-Scripts/blob/master/priest_disc.lua#L8) for more details and customisation